Jezebel: Ancient Queen, Pagan Priestess, and How to Work With Her

 Jezebel: Princess & Priestess Becomes Queen

-Jezebel is mentioned in the Old Testament in Kings and Psalms.
+Today, the name Jezebel actually means pure or virginal in Hebrew.
+Which we’ll come to find is fairly ironic in this story.
+Queen Jezebel is mentioned in the Old Testament in the book of Kings and Psalms.
 She was a Phoenician princess, a beloved daughter of King Ithobaal of Tyre.
-Jezebel was raised to worship the goddess Asherah and the god Baal (her name meaning Where is the Prince?
-Baal).
-She married King Ahab of Israel circa 860 BCE.
-In spite of leaving her home country and everything she knew, Jezebel’s dedication to her gods grew and inspired her to spread veneration among the Israelites.
-She set up altars to Baal and Asherah, named eight hundred+ prophets, and she was given the title Priestess of Asherah.
+Jezebel was raised to worship the goddess Asherah and the god Baal (her name originally meaning Where is the Prince?
+Referring to the god Baal).
+She married King Ahab of Israel around 860 BCE.
+In spite of leaving her home country and everything she knew behind, Jezebel’s dedication to her gods grew and inspired her to spread veneration among the Israelites.
+She set up massive, beautiful altars to Baal and Asherah, named eight hundred or more prophets, and she was bestowed the title Priestess of Asherah.

 Kings-1 21:5: “But Jezebel his wife came to him, and said unto him, Why is thy spirit so sad, that thou eatest no bread?”